ekuns/getdata_assignment/README.md

 of code are labeled with block comments to make it easy to identify what is being done at each step.
 Only one function is defined -- the function that verifies that the analysis was consistent and accurate.
-All other processing was done inline in the script.
+All other processing is done inline in the script.

-## Why data is tidy
+## Why the final data is tidy

-FOr this exercise, either the "narrow" or "wide" form of tidy data would be valid.
+For this exercise, either the "narrow" or "wide" form of tidy data would be valid.
 I opted to use the wide form of tidy data, as it is more convenient.
 Each row represents all computed averages for a single observation, that is, the summarized result of a single set of measurements for a single subject and